Loaded Zucchini Boats are hollowed zucchinis filled with marinara and sausage, topped with melty Cheddar cheese, and baked to perfection.

 Zucchini Boats

-When you were asked about the types of recipes you wanted to see this year, low-carb meals were the top request.
-I’ve worked hard to bring you some of the best low-carb meals I’ve ever had, and I’ve loved every minute of it – a notable achievement for a self-proclaimed carb-a-holic like me!
+When I asked what types of recipes you wanted to see this year, low-carb meals were at the top of the list.
+So I’ve been hard at work to bring you some of the best low-carb meals I’ve ever had.
+And I have to say, I’ve loved every minute of it.
+This is quite the achievement for a self-proclaimed carb-aholic like me!

 To quickly recap, the most popular low-carb recipes shared this year include Unstuffed PeppersTurkey Taco Skillet, Egg Roll in a Bowl, and this Ground Turkey Sweet Potato Skillet.
-I have to admit, I didn’t miss the carbs at all in these meals.
-Zucchini Boats are another addition to the favorites list – they’re low-carb heaven.
+I’ll admit, I didn’t miss the carbs at all in these meals.
+Zucchini Boats are another of my favorites to add to this list.
+Truly—low-carb heaven!

 Sautéing onion and garlic, browning and crumbling sausage, and adding measured seasonings, tomato paste, and worcestershire sauce to the pan.